 The total number of students who are enrolled in career technology courses at the high school or district career center(s).
 Each course must meet a minimum of 250 minutes weekly.

-Determine the total number of students who are enrolled in career technology courses of study at the high school or district career center on the 45th day of school.
+Determine the total number of students who are enrolled in at least one career technology courses of study at the high school or district career center during the school year reported.

 Office of Career and Technology Education

 January-March